tlylt/todo_it/README.md

 - Implement a tagging system where users can create a tag and add tasks under that tag (Task 2)
 - Persist data into localStorage
-- Persist data into mySQL database o Create relevant models o Create Restful routes for interaction of front-end with database
+- Persist data into mySQL database
+  - Create relevant models
+  - Create Restful routes for interaction of front-end with database
 - Improve code quality and add relevant CSS
 - Host on Heroku/Netlify